This is the updated version of an article about confirming messages examples originally published in October 2021.

 Most commonly, goals for confirmation email campaigns are predefined by the information you include in your email body which presupposes that they complete a specific action that you embed into your email body while creating a copy.

-Applying goals to your confirmation email will show you who opened it, clicked on the button, signed in, and perhaps equally importantly, who did not.
+Applying goals to your campaign will show you who opened it, clicked on the button, signed in, and perhaps equally importantly, who did not.

 Now let’s sort out the goals that might be particularly useful for confirmation emails.